 Licensed Professional Counselor (LPC) Licensing Process

 To become a professional counselor in Texas, you must complete either a counseling-related master’s degree or PhD.
 The degree must comprise at least 60 credit hours of study and cover a specific range of topics, including normal and abnormal human behavior, assessment, and counseling theory.
 You must also complete at least 300 hours of supervised practicum with individuals or families.
-The Texas State Board of Examiners of Professional Counselors oversees the licensure process.
+The Texas Behavioral Health Executive Council oversees the licensure process.
 In Texas, licensed professional counselors are trained to assess individuals, develop treatment plans, provide counseling, and consult or make referrals on a variety of mental health and therapeutic issues.
 For more about a career in professional counseling, read our mental health counselor career guide.
 In Texas, to become an LPC, you should complete the following steps.

 1. Pass the required exams.

 You must pass both the NCMHCE and the Texas Jurisprudence Exam before applying for licensure.
 The NCMHCE is a multiple-choice test designed to assess counseling skills and knowledge.
 Free study resources are available online through the National Board for Certified Counselors.
 The Texas Jurisprudence Exam tests your knowledge of ethical and legal issues related to counseling.
 In Texas, you are allowed to attempt the Texas Jurisprudence Exam up to three times at which point further coursework may be required by the Board.